 As for product images, Square lets you add 250 images to each product; Shopify’s limit is 250 on its ‘Basic’ plan, 1,000 on its ‘Shopify’ plan; and 5,000 on ‘Advanced.’

 However, while Square automatically crops product images to a 1:1 ratio, in Shopify, if your product images ratios vary, you’ll need to address this manually using Shopify’s image editor, a paid-for app or an external design tool like Photoshop or Canva.

 (If you don’t, you’ll end up with a very messy looking store).

 When it comes to showcasing your products in image galleries, Square gives you 6 simple gallery formats to choose from.
 Shopify has a similar set of pre-built galleries on offer — these include an image slider and a photo collage layout among others — but also provides several additional ways to add galleries to your site.

 First, most Shopify themes come with their own theme-specific gallery layouts ready to go.
 In the case of some of the Shopify paid-for themes — such as Galleria, pictured below — these theme-specific galleries can add a real touch of class to your Shopify store.

 Second, you can add a gallery app to your site from the Shopify app store (more on which shortly).
-There are over 175 different gallery apps available at time of writing, and these give you you a huge range of display options for your images.
+There are around 185 different gallery apps available at time of writing, and these give you you a huge range of display options for your images.

 For example, the ‘Enorm Image Gallery’ app lets you add portfolios and lookbooks to your Shopify store, and the ‘Go Product Page Gallery’ app lets you present interactive ‘before and after’ images, as well as add light boxes and image zoom effects to your pages.